DeguzBelarus/nodejs2023Q2-service/README.md

 run npm run test:auth

 Notice:
-Do not use the general test script
+Do not use the general test script.

-important: some tests can fail in the first time after migration if some tests are failed run the tests again
+!!important: some tests can fail in the first time after migration:
+a. if some tests are failed run the tests again.
 ```

 ## 10. Check the app and logging